UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 ~~~

 The assumption in v1 is that if the head is a nominal, only [u-dep/case]() can be used, and if the head is a clausal predicate, only [u-dep/mark]() can be used.
 However, applying this rule strictly means missing important generalizations
 in languages that allow case-marking elements to attach to subordinate clauses.
-For example, in the following Swedish
+Consider the following Swedish
-examples, it seems more natural to allow both [u-dep/case]() and [u-dep/mark]() to attach to a clausal predicate:
+examples:

 ~~~ sdparse
 han tror henne \n he believes her